Assist with Disability Ministry and VBS outreach in Malawi

 (Note: Airfare is based on traveling from the USA.
 If you are traveling from a different country, contact KW to confirm the total cost.)

 FUNDRAISING: Participants are encouraged to fundraise to cover costs.
 Kingdom Workers provides many resources to assist with participant’s fundraising efforts.
+Here's an introduction to Support Raising.

 • Be comfortable stepping outside of their comfort zone